What is the purpose of the reports?

 Who comes up with the queries and how are they chosen?

 Ministry and Care Committee of Quaker Life Council spends time early each Fall in prayerful consideration of queries to serve as a foundation for these reports.
 Queries are selected to provide us a broad picture of what is happening across the yearly meeting, to help us gauge how/whether initiatives of the yearly meeting (e.g., on racism and climate change) are pursued at the level of the monthly meetings, and to identify areas where there is a need for resources and support from the yearly meeting, both broadly and from specific monthly meetings.
 We also try to select queries that will prompt monthly and quarterly meetings to reflect deeply on the spiritual life of their meeting both in terms of blessings and challenges.

 Do we have to answer the specific queries provided?

 Some meetings have a practice already in place for writing these reports without reference to the queries.
 We are happy to accept reports whether or not they are organized around the specific queries for this year; however, when writing your report, please keep in mind that we do have specific areas of interest each year and that having responses to a standard set of queries helps us get a clearer picture of what is happening across the yearly meeting in these specific areas.

 Who is responsible for writing the reports?

 Different meetings have different practices regarding generating the reports.
 In some meetings, the clerk of the meeting or the clerk of the worship and ministry committee takes sole responsibility for writing the report.
 In other meetings, a committee or other group meets to write it.
+Some meetings have a called meeting to focus on answering the queries.
 A meeting may or may not have the report presented to the meeting for business for comment and approval.